Skip to Main Content

 Donor Retention Metrics

-Sometimes the best way to get donations is to retain donors rather than cultivate new donors.
+The best way to get donations is to retain donors rather than cultivate new donors.
 But before you can start to improve donor retention, you need to learn how to calculate donor retention.

 The donor retention rate formula is (# of last year donors giving this year / # of donors last year) x 100 = donor retention %